synchrony/smsn/smsn-ext/smsn-ext-chrome/README.md

 # smsn-chrome-plugin
-Bookmarking plugin for use with Extend-o-Brain
+Bookmarking plugin for use with Semantic Synchrony